alfred1137/SG-Bank-Interest-cal/memory-bank/activeContext.md

 - The prototype provides a solid foundation for the core calculation logic, which is the most complex part of the application.
 - The UI is basic but functional, leveraging Tailwind CSS for quick styling.
-- The current setup is highly compatible with GitHub Pages due to its static nature and CDN usage for Tailwind CSS.
+- The project now uses a local Node.js build process for Tailwind CSS, which is compatible with GitHub Pages deployment after running the build step.
 - The interest rate data from `script.js` has been documented, and new image references are available for further documentation updates.
+- Encountered issues with the default `npx` command, requiring the use of a specific portable Node.js path.
+A global `.clinerule` (`node-js-execution.md`) was created to address this for future tasks.